 The ONLY way to know for certain if a property or vehicle is safe is the test it.
 If the presumptive test is not negative for methamphetamine then the subsequent test should also include a test for the precursors indicative of methamphetamine manufacture.

-This is an instant result test to indicate the presence of methamphetamine at concentrations above the MoH limit of 0.5 micrograms per 100cm2.
+MMC Presumptive Testing This is an instant result test to indicate the presence of methamphetamine at concentrations above the standard of 1.5 micrograms per 100cm2.

 Used according the manufacturer's guidelines, this test is very accurate.
 It is cost effective and the method used mostly for pre-purchase, between tenancies, and vehicle testing.